-Figure A16: Planning Resource Auction
+Figure A15: Planning Resource Auction

-Figure A16 shows the zonal results of the 2016/2017 annual PRA, held in spring 2016 and covering June 2016 to May 2017.
-The black dash marks the capacity obligation, which is the total amount required to be procured by LSEs in each zone.
-Differences between this amount and the cleared amount are constrained by each zone's capacity import and export limits.
-The local clearing requirement (LCR), which is the minimum amount that must be procured within a zone, is indicated by the red diamond.
-When the LCR binds so that only the LCR quantity is procured in a zone, the price in the zone will rise.
-In the 2016/2017 auction:
+Figure A15 shows the zonal results of the 2017/2018 annual PRA, held in the spring of 2017 and covering June 2017 to May 2018.
+The green diamond marks the capacity obligation, which is the total amount required to be procured by LSEs in each zone.
+Differences between this amount and the cleared amount are constrained by each zone's local clearing requirement (LCR) and export limit.
+In the 2017/2018 auction, all zones cleared at \$1.50 per MW-day (less than one percent of the cost of new entry) as a result of poor market design.